Boston Tea Party memes dominate Twitter after Meghan and Harry’s Oprah interview

 Case-in-point: Writer Nadirah Simmons, who works at “The Late Show with Stephen Colbert," tweeted an image of Oprah with her hands up along with the caption, “please know i’m going to run this image into the ground, it’s perfect for everything lol.”

 At this point, the meme-ification of just about any large event is inevitable.
-Twitter has created world in which even the most serious incident becomes another occasion for making jokes.
+Twitter has created a world in which even the most serious incident becomes another occasion for making jokes.
 They’re then collected by reporters and made into roundups, like this one.
 But, inevitably, some of those jokes can come across as poorly timed, tone-deaf or downright cruel — and often spark backlash.
 This case was no different.

 As musician Eve Belle tweeted, “I don’t love memes being made out of the Meghan interview, even if their ‘good-spirited’.
 This is a woman talking about how she was tormented and abused.
 It feels in bad taste.
 Be compassionate and take her seriously.”